AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/06_Create_First_Cosmos_DB_Project/README.md

 Learn more about the pre-requisites and installation of the emulator [here](https://learn.microsoft.com/en-us/azure/cosmos-db/how-to-develop-emulator?tabs=windows%2Cpython&pivots=api-mongodb).

->**NOTE**: When using the Azure CosmosDB emulator using the API for MongoDB it must be started with the [MongoDB endpoint options enabled](https://learn.microsoft.com/en-us/azure/cosmos-db/how-to-develop-emulator?tabs=windows%2Cpython&pivots=api-mongodb#start-the-emulator) on the command-line.
+>**NOTE**: When using the Azure CosmosDB emulator using the API for MongoDB it must be started with the [MongoDB endpoint options enabled](https://learn.microsoft.com/en-us/azure/cosmos-db/how-to-develop-emulator?tabs=windows%2Cpython&pivots=api-mongodb#start-the-emulator) at the command-line.

 **The Azure Cosmos DB emulator does not support vector search.
 To complete the vector search and AI-related labs, you must use an Azure Cosmos DB API for the MongoDB vCore account in Azure.**